sod2003/portfolio/README.md

   * Structural

   * Behavioral

+* __Fundamentals__
+A folder for exploring basic concepts and modules in the Python language.

 * __Scripts__
 A folder for my Python scripts.
 This was probably the most fun to experiment with.